7:00AM to 5:00PM

 You probably know about the float ball that bounces atop the water when the water level is highest in the toilet tank.
 It has a specific purpose and is responsible for allowing water to re-enter the tank once you flush the toilet.

 However, it also decides the amount of water to let in, and once the adequate amount is received, it shuts off the water supply to the tank.
-Issues can arise when the float ball is not stationary at the correct place, which will alter the amount of water entering the water hole.
+Issues can arise in the toilet cisterns when the float ball is not stationary at the correct place, which will alter the amount of water entering the water hole.

-If the ball seems to float too low, then too little water will enter the tank.
+If the ball seems to float too low in the toilet tanks, then too little water will enter the tank.
 Luckily, you can do one of two things to solve this problem.
 One of the first things we recommend is gently removing the float arm from its fixed position and manually bending it upwards.
 Be careful to avoid breaking any delicate parts with undue force during this process.

-Once the float ball position shifts, it will automatically float at a much higher level, allowing more water to enter the tank.
+Once the float ball position shifts in your toilet cisterns, it will automatically float at a much higher level, allowing more water to enter the tank.
 If you have tried this method a couple of times and it does not seem to make a difference, the other option is to replace it.
 The ball should not be too expensive, and you can find a new one at the plumber’s store and screw it in place.

 After checking the float ball and its position in the tank, you’ve solved the issue unless something else disrupts the water flow.
-The next aspects you need to check are the fill valves to rule out any persisting problem within them.
+The next aspects in the toilet cisterns you need to check are the fill valves to rule out any persisting problem within them.

 In case you are unfamiliar, fill valves are parts of the system responsible for water flow to the tank.
 Essentially, the fill valves directly control the water from the home supply tank to the toilet tank.